AnastasovMario/E-Commerce-Marketplace-Platform/Readme.md

     Step 1.
 Clone the repo and open the E-Commerce Marketplace Platform.sln project file in the E-Commerce-Marketplace-Platform folder
     Step 2.
 If you run your SQL Server on Docker start it.
     Step 3.
 Create a connection and initialize migration from the project "E-CommerceMarketplace.Infrastructure" in order to create the database.
     Step 4.
+Use the same connection string in the Web Api Project.
+    Step 5.
+Run both projects simultaneously for the APi to works.
-Start the Web project under the IIS Express profile Step 5.
+    Step 6.
+Start the Web project under the IIS Express profile Step 7.
 Should be ready to use!

 Tech Stack:
 ==========================================